armandyam/armandyam/README.md

 # Hey, I'm Ajay!
 (He/him)  👋

-I am Jeyashree Krishnan (JK), thanks for visiting my GitHub page!
-Computational scientist by background, I work on data science problems relevant to different business and research applications.
-Check out my website or the links on the left to learn more about me.

 I am Ajay, thanks for visiting my GitHub page!
 I am working CFD Product Manager with experience in Computational Science and Software Engineering.
 I love working on Simulations, CFD and some python hacks.
 I also love sharing my projects with the world.